Ismuai/swmmReact_basic_example/README.md

 ## Node.js

 Node.js® (https://nodejs.org/en/) is an open-source, cross-platform JavaScript runtime environment.
 Javascript has often been associated with programming for web browsers, but Node.js allows you to do all kinds of cool desktop and server-side programming that used to belong squarely in the domain of php, python, perl, and plenty of programming paradigms that probably aren't prepended with 'P'.
-JavaScript isn't just different because it starts with a 'J'.
-Check out some of the details here: (https://nodejs.org/en/about/).
+JavaScript different because it starts with a 'J'.
+Check out some of the other details here: (https://nodejs.org/en/about/).

 Download and install Node.js here: https://nodejs.org/en/